sunset1995/pytorch-layoutnet/README.md

 # pytorch-layoutnet
-This is an unofficial implementation of [**LayoutNet**: Reconstructing the 3D Room Layout from a Single RGB Image](https://github.com/zouchuhang/LayoutNet).
+This is an unofficial implementation of CVPR 18 [paper](https://arxiv.org/abs/1803.08999)  "LayoutNet: Reconstructing the 3D Room Layout from a Single RGB Image".
 [Official](https://github.com/zouchuhang/LayoutNet) layout dataset are all converted to `.png` and pretrained models are converted to pytorch `state-dict`.
 Currently only joint bounday branch and corner branch are implemented.
 Pre/post-processing and evaluation code converted from matlab still work in progress (only training objective is evaluated now).

 ## Requirements